kingparra/hpfp/01_-_all_you_need_is_lambda/notes2.rst

   Alonzo Church, “A Note on the Entscheidungsproblem,” J. of Symbolic Logic, vol. 1 (1936) pp.
   40-41.
 Correction: ibid, pp. 101-102.

-  Alan Turing,“On Computable Numbers with an Application to the Entscheidungsproblem,” Proc. of the London Math.
+  Alan Turing, “On Computable Numbers with an Application to the Entscheidungsproblem,” Proc. of the London Math.
 Soc., vol. 42 (1936), pp.  230-267.
 Correction: vol. 43 (1937), pp. 544-546.

-  Alan Turing,“Computability and λ-definability,” J. Symbolic Logic, vol. 2 (1937), pp. 153-163.
+  Alan Turing, “Computability and λ-definability,” J. Symbolic Logic, vol. 2 (1937), pp. 153-163.

   from https://math.stackexchange.com/questions/1165686/what-is-the-actual-significance-of-the-lambda-calculus-for-the-formalization-of